nimaenjou/second-nima-s-project/README.md

   - a simple HTML dashboard with embedded charts

 Features:
-  - Pagination support for GitHub API
+  - Pagination support for GitHub
   - Optional personal access token to increase rate limits
   - Threaded fetching for contributors and releases
   - Rate-limit awareness (inspects headers and sleeps if necessary)